 To use sport, exercise and active leisure to enhance sport performance, participation, health and/or wellbeingView content

 This interdisciplinary research centre is a dynamic hub of leading academics and researchers working together to identify and solve pertinent sport performance, health and wellbeing challenges, locally, nationally and globally.
 Members collaborate with public and private stakeholders, industry groups, policy makers and funding agencies to improve our understanding and knowledge of the relationships between sport, exercise and active leisure to increase performance, health and wellbeing across the lifespan.
 We aim to make our research accessible to wider stakeholders through evidenced impact and dissemination.

 SERC aims to:

-- Promote contemporary research in the area of sport and exercise
+- Promote contemporary research in the area of sport, exercise and active leisure

-- Provide a focus and identity for research in sport and exercise
+- Provide a focus and identity for research in sport, exercise and active leisure

-- Provide an academic home for research students in sport and exercise and promote research degree opportunities
+- Provide an academic home for research students in sport, exercise and active leisure. and promote research degree opportunities

-- Exploit potential to bid for funding for research in exercise and sport
+- Bid for funding for research in sport, exercise and active leisure

-- Embed research activity within the Department of Sport, Exercise and Health and beyond
+- Embed research activity across the University and beyond

-- Provide a point of contact for external collaborators, and develop a network of associated staff
+- Be a gateway for external collaborators, and develop a network of associated staff and research students

-For any enquiries about SERC, please contact the Convenor, Prof. Simon Jobson.
+For any enquiries about SERC, please contact the Convenor, Dr Matthew Smith.

 SERC research strands